miptleha/frontend-helpers/Readme.md

 [MockplusBlog](https://www.mockplus.com/blog) | Designers blog
-[Unsplash](https://unsplash.com/) | Beautiful, free images and photos that you can download and use for any project [WebGradients](https://webgradients.com/) | Fresh background gradients
+[Unsplash](https://unsplash.com/) | Beautiful, free images and photos that you can download and use for any project [WebGradients](https://webgradients.com/) | Fresh background gradients [Freebiesbug](https://freebiesbug.com/) | Free resources for Designers and Developers

 </details>